-Prejudice, Conspiracy and Misinformation: Understanding Media in a Post-Truth Environment
+Prejudice, Conspiracy and Misinformation: Understanding the Debate around '(Post)-Truth'

 - Module Code:

 - Taught in: